Key Helmet Features for Commuting and Daily Street Riding

 A clear visor should be easy to inspect and clean.
 Dust, fingerprints, dried water spots, and scratches can affect visibility, especially when the helmet is used frequently.

-The Cyril A128 is especially relevant for riders who want a dual visor setup with a clear outer shield and an inner sun visor.
-The Cyril FF357 and R1-PRO are full face options for riders who prefer a fixed structure and standard visor-focused daily use.
+Cyril A128 is especially relevant for riders who want a dual visor setup with a clear outer shield and an inner sun visor.
+Cyril Mad Shark and Cyril R1-PRO are full face options for riders who prefer a fixed structure and standard visor-focused daily use.

 Cyril Helmet Options for Commuters

-Consider it if you want a straightforward full face option for regular commuting and everyday road use.
+Consider it if you want a direct full face option for regular commuting and everyday street riding.

 Consider it if you want full face structure with stronger design presence and convenient visor handling.